-SOCET for ArcGIS® combines the stereo photogrammetric capabilities of BAE Systems’ SOCET SET® software with the cartographic and feature-editing tools of the ESRI® ArcGIS® application.
+SOCET for ArcGIS® combines the stereo photogrammetric capabilities of BAE Systems’ SOCET GXP® software with the cartographic and feature-editing tools of the Esri® ArcGIS® application.

 Built for geospatial analysis, SOCET for ArcGIS provides functionality for extracting features and elevations in ground space to create precise 3-D geodatabases.
 No photogrammetric expertise is required.

-SOCET for ArcGIS is a SOCET SET module that gives analysts the capability to collect 3-D feature data from the SOCET SET stereo viewport while simultaneously updating the data inside the ArcMap® canvas.
-This allows the ESRI community to use the rigorous sensor models and stereo imagery capabilities inside of SOCET GXP to collect, edit, and assign attributes to features while still maintaining access to tools within the ArcMap environment.
+SOCET for ArcGIS is a SOCET GXP module that gives analysts the capability to collect 3-D feature data from a SOCET GXP Multiport while simultaneously updating the data inside the ArcMap® canvas.
+This allows the Esri community to use the rigorous sensor models and stereo imagery capabilities inside of SOCET GXP to collect, edit, and assign attributes to features while still maintaining access to tools within the ArcMap environment.
 SOCET for ArcGIS supports Esri personal, file, and multi-user geodatabase formats.

-Working with SOCET for ArcGIS allows users to benefit from SOCET SET;s core capability to exploit rigorous sensor models — it embeds the photogrammetry into ArcMap and controls versioning and topology.
+Working with SOCET for ArcGIS allows users to benefit from SOCET GXP's core capability to exploit rigorous sensor models — it embeds the photogrammetry into ArcMap and controls versioning and topology.
 A key advantage of SOCET for ArcGIS is the capability to extract and update features from a wide range of satellite and airborne imagery.
-As new imagery is collected, map updates and edits can be compiled by loading the appropriate geodatabase and using either SOCET SET sketch or ArcMap drawing tools to add, modify, or edit features.
+As new imagery is collected, map updates and edits can be compiled by loading the appropriate geodatabase and using either SOCET GXP drawing or ArcMap sketch tools to add, modify, or edit features.
 As each feature is collected, basic attribute information can be tagged, assigned, and managed using ArcGIS feature attribute editing tools.
 SOCET GXP can also automatically attribute features based on image or system metadata which reduces the amount of manual information a user needs to populate.
 These attributes can be customized to update on feature edit or only on feature creation.
 The combined SOCET for ArcGIS and ArcMap toolkit makes it possible for analysts to work in a seamless photogrammetric and GIS environment to compile and maintain GEOINT geodatabases efficiently.

 Embedding photogrammetry in GIS